AngelKalliri/Sculptures-Museum-original-/README.md

 - The Player gains knowledge for some of the most famous sculptures of each ancient civilization

 ### Play the game
-The executable file of the original version of the Museum of Sculptures can be downloaded from [here](https://www.dropbox.com/scl/fo/2hu082qlctu6oo8d075x3/h?rlkey=9bgewnk0aejynbfchwbgj6kpy&dl=0).
+The executable file of the original version of the Museum of Sculptures can be downloaded from [here](https://www.dropbox.com/scl/fo/2hu082qlctu6oo8d075x3/h?rlkey=9bgewnk0aejynbfchwbgj6kpy&dl=0). <br>

-> System requirements:
+**System requirements:**
 - Windows OS